detsutut/shinyDBNet/README.md

   <p align ="center"><small>Directed Acyclig Graph (DAG) representation of Lauritzen and Spiegelhalter problem</small></p>
 </p>

-We might then be interested in answer some questions about how these variables interact with eachother, as for instance:
+We might then be interested in answering some questions about how these variables interact with eachother, as for instance:
 * How does knowing that the subject took a `ChestXRay` scan in the last year influences our guessing on `Dyspnoea`?
 * How do the chances of having `Dyspnoea` change if we also know that the patient has neither `Tubercolosis` nor `Lung Cancer`?
 * How does smoking affect the probabilities of having a `Lung Cancer` or `Bronchitis`?
 Does it affect `Tubercolosis` as well?